BladeRunnerJS/brjs-site/docs/use/add_blade_to_aspect.md

 in a [Workbench](/docs/concepts/workbenches) you will want to add it to an [Aspect](/docs/concepts/aspects).

-In the aspect folder (by default your main app folder) you'll find an `App.js` file in the following location:
+In the aspect folder (by default your app directory) you'll find an `App.js` file in the following location:

 ```bash